turingschool-examples/whats_going_on_with_cors/README.md

 * Understand common misconceptions and pain points experienced by FE and BE devs
 * Meet students in the other program

+## Warm Up

+* What security vulnerabilities have we learned about so far?
+* What's the difference between a `fetch` call in JS and a regular GET request?

 ## Setup

 ### 1. Verify Versions and Clone the Repo